Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: Exactly computable metrics all clouds

-\textbf{(b)} Let $A'$ denote any mirror image of $A$.
-Then $\min\{\LAC(A,B),\LAC(A',B)\}$ is a metric on classes of point clouds $A,B$ up to general isometry including reflections. \end{lemma} \begin{proof} \textbf{(a)} The only non-trivial first axiom follows from Theorem~\ref{thm:WMI_completeness} and the first axiom of the bottleneck distance $W_{\infty}$: any clouds $A,B$ are isometric if and only if there is a bijection $\WMI(A)\to\WMI(B)$ matching all matrices up to permutations of columns, so all corresponding matrices have bottleneck distance $W_{\infty}=0$.
+\textbf{(b)} Let $A'$ be any mirror image of $A$.
+Then $\min\{\LAC(A,B),\LAC(A',B)\}$ is a metric on classes of clouds up to general isometry including reflections. \end{lem} \begin{proof} \textbf{(a)} The only non-trivial coincidence axiom follows from Theorem~\ref{thm:WMI_completeness} and the coincidence axiom of the bottleneck distance $W_{\infty}$: any clouds $A,B$ are isometric if and only if there is a bijection $\WMI(A)\to\WMI(B)$ matching all matrices up to permutations of columns, so all corresponding matrices have bottleneck distance $W_{\infty}=0$.